IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_routing_table.rst

     If set to true, this routing table will be used to route traffic that originates from subnets in other zones in this VPC.

+  name (False, str, None)
+    The user-defined name for this routing table.

   vpc (True, str, None)
     (Required for new resource) The VPC identifier.

-  route_direct_link_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from Direct Link to this VPC.

-  name (False, str, None)
-    The user-defined name for this routing table.

   id (False, str, None)